 When applying for a new position, you must create a unique and one-of-a-kind resume that is specially tailored to fit each role that you’re applying for.

 As mentioned above, a resume is not a mere listicle of all the things you’ve done during your career.
-Instead, it’s a marketing document which sells your commercial value to prospective employers.
+Instead, it’s a marketing document that sells your commercial value to prospective employers.
 As such, it must reposition your experience to meet the specific needs of each employer.

 This is not the same as lying.